WolframRhodium/VapourSynth-BM3DCUDA/README.md

 The minimum requirement on compute capability is 3.5, which requires manual compilation (specifying nvcc flag `-gencode arch=compute_35,code=sm_35`).

-The `_rtc` version compiles GPU code at runtime, which might runs faster at the cost of slight overhead.
-It requires compute capability 3.5 or higher, GPU driver 465 or newer and has dependencies on `nvrtc64_112_0.dll/libnvrtc.so.11.2` and `nvrtc-builtins64_113.dll/libnvrtc-builtins.so.11.3.109`.
+The `_rtc` version requires compute capability 3.5 or higher, GPU driver 465 or newer and has dependencies on `nvrtc64_112_0.dll/libnvrtc.so.11.2` and `nvrtc-builtins64_113.dll/libnvrtc-builtins.so.11.3.109`.

 ## Parameters